michaelbolanos/github-sync/reference/git-history.md

-# Git Branching & Merging: A Comprehensive Guide
+# Git Branching & Merging

 ## 🔍 History & Context of Git and GitHub